 We also encourage you to interface with other churches in the community.
 Find out which ones have strong youth ministries and draw from their experience.
 Doors often open up as a result of these contacts.
 Learn where the youth camps and retreats are located, what events are scheduled that they will be attending and what fundraising methods work best for them.
 Sharing ideas, problems and frustrations with others can be both encouraging and therapeutic, not to mention the friendships that are bound to develop.

-Ministries like Youth for Christ, Teen Mania, Miles Ahead Ministries, World Vision and others, along with their sponsored events like DC/LA, Acquire the Fire, and the 30-Hour Famine, can be extremely valuable in bringing our youth to a personal faith in Christ and discipling them toward a deeper faith commitment in the church.
+Ministries like Youth for Christ, Teen Mania, Youth Specialties, World Vision and others, along with their sponsored events, can be extremely valuable in helping youth develop a personal faith in Christ and discipling them toward a deeper faith commitment in the church.

-Other resources we've found helpful include relational videos from EDGE TV, Interlinc For Youth Pastors (an excellent resource for Christian music and access to Christian artists), and guest speakers from the local Christian community in our youth worship.
-These resources are extremely helpful.
-When Christians the teens respect share their vision and the fact that Christ is real to them today, it can help teens see the real struggles of life, and it makes the gospel real to them today.
+Other resources we found helpful include relational videos from Interlinc (an excellent resource for Christian music and access to Christian artists), and guest speakers from the local Christian community.
+When people the teens respect share their vision and the fact that Christ is real to them today, it can help teens see the real struggles of life, and it makes the gospel real to them today.

 Finally, don’t be afraid to call youth pastors from other Christian churches in your area.
-Youth pastors are many times a different breed of person.
-Youth pastor has become more of a career calling than in the past, when it was viewed as part of paying the dues in working toward a senior pastorship.
-Many more Christian youth workers today view youth work as their calling and tend to stick with it for the long term as a career.
+Youth pastors are often a different breed of person.
+Youth pastor has become more of a long-term career calling than in the past, when it was viewed as part of paying the dues in working toward a senior pastorship.
+Many Christian youth workers today view youth work as their calling and tend to stick with it as a career.
 These people can be great resources and sources of inspiration for your youth coordinator, youth workers and teens.
-Other youth ministries in the local area may also be willing to work together with your group to put on a vacation camp.
-However, be warned, their focus may be more on Christ than what we have been used to in the past.
+Other youth ministries in the local area may also be willing to work together with your group.

 We hope this information is helpful.
-Please send us your questions, comments and requests.
-We would like to leave you with the mission statement we've adopted here:
+We would like to leave you with the mission statement we adopted:

 Bring the gospel of Jesus Christ to the youth of our congregation and local communities; provide a positive, nurturing, Christian environment for teens, lead them toward accepting and knowing Jesus as their personal Lord and Savior, and equip them for ministry to others.